cylc/cylc-doc/src/glossary.rst

       * :term:`final cycle point`

    final cycle point
-      In a :term:`cycling suite <cycling>` the final cycle point is the point at which cycling ends.
+      In a :term:`cycling workflow <cycling>` the final cycle point is the point at which cycling ends.

       It is set by :cylc:conf:`[scheduling]final cycle point`.